oliver408i/rknn-object-detection/README.md

 2. Find the `.yaml` file for that dataset.
 You might want to rename it.
 3. In that yaml file, update the paths for the `train` and `valid` folders so that they are correct
 ### Train
+You don't need a x86 linux machine for this setup.
+Use the most powerful machine you have for this.
+Recommended to use a good GPU such as the RTX seris or Apple M1,M2.
+Note that for CUDA, make sure you have the correct torch version install (you might need to manually update your CUDA version and/or reinstall pytorch with the current CUDA version support enabled).
 1. Run the following command (make sure you are using your inputs.
 For testing, do a 3 epoch training first) `python train.py --img 640 --epochs 30 --data data.yaml --weights yolov5.pt`
 2. If you are on a silicon mac using m1 or m2 (m3 not supported yet), add `--device mps`.
-If you are on a cuda device (Nvidia GPU) add `--device cuda`.
+If you are on a cuda device (Nvidia GPU) add `--device 0`.
 If you encounter issues, remove the flag to train on cpu
 3. Once the training is finished, verify that you have a `runs/train/exp/weights/best.pt` file.
 Note that the `exp` folder may become `exp2` or `exp3` if you ran multiple trainings.
 The highest number is the latest training
 4. You can upload the model to roboflow using `upload.py`.
 Make sure to change the version and expNum variables.
 After uploading, use the visualize tool on roboflow to test your model
 ### Convert to ONNX